 Leak rates must be lowered across all categories of refrigerant including comfort cooling, commercial refrigeration and industrial process refrigeration.

-Comfort cooling needs to be reduced from a 15% annual rate to 10%, industrial refrigeration from 35% to 30% and commercial from 35% to a much lower 20%.1 Commercial refrigeration not only assumes the biggest percent drop, but they are the most exposed to having multiple systems of 50lbs or more.
+Comfort cooling needs to be reduced from a 15% annual rate to 10%, industrial refrigeration from 35% to 30% and commercial from 35% to a much lower 20%, according to "Revised Section 608 Refrigerant Management Regulations".
+Commercial refrigeration not only assumes the biggest percent drop, but they are the most exposed to having multiple systems of 50lbs or more.
 With the average supermarket housing around 3500 lbs. across multiple systems, there is always potential for leaking and thus non-compliance.

 Healthcare, commercial real estate, corporate offices and education campuses are exposed to these reductions as well.
 Having systems that fall into the thresholds of size and use types can leave facilities open to regulatory claims.
 Comfort cooling has tighter restrictions as well, with only a 10% leak rate threshold.
 Typical HVAC units come factory sealed, but also contain refrigerants under higher pressures, which can mean higher leak rates per occurrence.
 Once a system leaks, it will continue to face challenges.

 Operators must deal with additional refrigerant types to track and maintain, as the regulations now include systems with F-gas variants.
 F-gas, meaning HFC or hydrofluorocarbons, are some of the most widely used refrigerants in the market today due to their prior exemptions from the law and their relatively low per pound cost.

 Looking at customer data from Accruent’s vx Sustain application shows that around 36% of systems are in the F-gas classification.

 3. Track All Efforts Related to Maintaining Leak Rates